 "Your mother will hate it."

 "A super-responsive keyboard senses the warmth of you finger so you can write messages faster than ever."

 "It works even if it gets rained on or dropped into water."

-"You can select your own custom colors and accents to make it uniquely expressive of your personality and style."
+"You can select your own custom colors and accents to express your personality and style."

 "It costs less, and does more, than an iPhone"

 You get the idea.
 Give your audience a mix of smart, whimsical, practical, and emotional reasons to stop by, try, check it out, click, call and buy.

-Creative tip: A common mistake with many ads is that they start with the strongest reason, then list a few more reasons in descending order of importance to the viewer or reader.
+Creative tip: A common mistake with many ads is that they start with the strongest reason why, then list a few more reasons in descending order of importance to the viewer or reader.
 That results in an ad that looses steam, fades away, goes limp at the end.